 - activities that involve repetitive movements of a particular joint, or

-Rheumatoid arthritis is thought to be caused by a fault in the immune system that causes the body to attack its own tissues in the joints.
+Most forms of arthritis are thought to be caused by a fault in the immune system that causes the body to attack its own tissues in the joints.
 This may be inherited genetically.

 Arthritis caused by an infection is called 'reactive arthritis'.
 It's very difficult to diagnose and can develop at any age, but is more commonly seen in younger people.
 Reactive arthritis can last between a few weeks and 6 months.